Peruvian High-Altitude Winery

 Who We Are

-We are Gary and Malka, a husband and wife team.
-Malka is Peruvian, and I am Gary, originally from England.
+We are a husband-and-wife team.
+Malka, my wife, is Peruvian, and I am Gary, originally from England.
 We are both Sommeliers, WSET-educated, and run a wine tourism company operating in many countries worldwide.
 We have lived in Argentina, Chile, Turkey, Georgia and are now based back in Peru.

-This new vineyard project will eventually produce small volumes of wine, well, with my help, of course!
-I hope it will be palatable!
-Continue reading to learn more and watch some of our videos below:
+This new vineyard project will eventually produce small volumes of wine, well, with my input, of course!
+I hope it will be palatable when we finally get there!
+Feel free to continue reading to learn more and watch some of our videos below as we advance:

 Gary and Malka visiting Pro Wine Sao Paulo 2024